“You aren’t what’s happened to you, you’re how you’ve overcome it.”- Beau Taplin

 As a therapist, it is my job to walk alongside you during your healing journey.
 As a survivor of trauma, myself, I understand first-hand how it feels to be stuck in a cycle of hopelessness and being in a dark place can feel paralyzing.
 I am here to sit with you and help you strengthen your resiliency to begin your healing process.
 I specialize in working with teenagers and adults who have experienced trauma, anxiety, and depression.
 I use a person-first and person-centered approach to walk alongside with clients in their healing journey.
 I also use other therapeutic modalities in my practice, as everyone and their needs are unique.

 I grew up on the only Native reservation in Alaska and have experience working with people of color, women of color, and LGBTQIA+ in my community.
 I also have experience working with teenagers and families in a school system.
 As a graduate school intern, I was able to see how the school environment directly impacts mental health and that shaped how I view mental health and therapy.
 I think of mental health as intersectional and incorporate that into my practice by utilizing a holistic approach to healing.

 I have a BA in psychology from Fort Lewis College and my Master of Arts in clinical and mental health counseling from George Fox University.
-I am currently a registered intern, LPC in the state of Oregon.
+I am currently a registered Professional Counselor Associate.
 This means I have a master’s degree but am currently registered to become a licensed professional counselor and am overseen by a supervisor.
 I am supervised by Mary Massey, LMFT.